johnmwangi/Pig-Dice/README.md

 ## Description

 Pig Dice is web application game that allows two players to play against each other, the application declares the winner by alerting the moment one of the player hit a 100 or exceed, the players can restart the game by clicking NewGame.
-Give it a try:link
+Give it a try: link

 ## Setup/Installation Requirements